cookbooks/about/README.md

 ### Subject
 We track, without preference:

- - American-style cookbook repositories, i.e. where the individual (cookbook) is of primary concern (of the repository).
+ - American-style cookbook repositories, i.e. where the individual (cookbook) is a primary concern (of the repository).
  Example: a heavywater cookbook [chef-ganglia](https://github.com/heavywater/chef-ganglia) is tracked as [hw-chef-ganglia](https://github.com/cookbooks/hw-chef-ganglia))
- - European-style cookbook repositories, i.e. where the individual (cookbook) is of secondary concern (of the repository).
+ - European-style cookbook repositories, i.e. where the individual (cookbook) is a secondary concern (of the repository).
   Example: RightScale [cookbooks_public/cookbooks/web_apache](https://github.com/rightscale/cookbooks_public/tree/master/cookbooks/web_apache))
 is tracked as [rs-web_apache](https://github.com/cookbooks/rs-web_apache)).